 A visit to the Clink Prison Museum today

-Today the museum has been built on the site of the old Clink prison, next to the ruins of Winchester Palace.
+The current museum stands on the site of the old Clink prison, next to the ruins of Winchester Palace.

 What is there for children at the Clink?

-The Clink has a series of child-friendly information signs, with facts that will appeal to a younger audience.
+The Clink has a series of child-friendly information signs, with facts which appeal to a younger audience.

 How to get to the Clink Prison Museum

 The nearest tube is London Bridge underground station.
 From there it is a 5-minute walk.

 Alternatively, you could go to London Bridge train station or take the MBNA Thames Clipper up the river to Bankside.
 From here, it’s a 10-minute walk.

 The Clink Prison Museum is open every day from 10am.

 The cost for a family of four is £23.
 This price includes a downloadable photo of your family in a cell.

 How long does it take to visit the Clink?